scirner22/toy-db/README.md

 # Toy DB

-A toy database used for learning LSM trees and Raft consensus at a lower level.
+A toy distributed database used for learning LSM trees and Raft consensus at a lower level.